amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 Having a constructor throw if invalid parameters are passed in is fine.
 Other than that, the constructor should only do field assignment.
 For example, it should primarily be "this.field1 = parameter1; this.field2 = parameter2;" etc. Do not create any new objects or put side effects in the constructor.
 * Having work in your constructor reduces re-usability as any subclass is coupled to your constructor
 * Having side effects in a constructor will slow down your application's startup if it is one of the class' used in your entry point's object graph.
 Having side effects in the constructor will also create for difficult to predict and difficult to design software.
 For example.
 Say that class Foo requires for a transaction to be active in order to instantiate it.
 When you are doing the design for your task, you might not be aware that Foo's constructor requires a transaction to be active.
 You might decide which classes take in a Foo in their constructor, only to figure out later that your design may not work as a transaction may not be active at the necessary time
-#### 12) Either fix all warnings or suppress them.
+#### 12) Either fix warnings or suppress them.
 If you are going to suppress a warning, add a source-code comment explaining why you are suppressing it.
 The correct approach most of the time will be to fix the warning.
 However, don't fix a warning just because it is a warning.
-If you have done some research and you feel that it makes more sense to suppress a particular warning rather than fix it, go ahead and suppress it
+If you have done some research and you feel that the warning is not worth the time to fix or that it is not really an issue, go ahead and suppress it.
 #### 13) Aim for one assert per test
 If a test with multiple asserts fails, it takes longer to determine what actually went wrong.
 #### 14) No tests should affect other tests.
 The order that the tests are ran should not affect the output